 In case of uncertainty or in the absence of government approval of a disposal method, high temperature incineration is the most appropriate method.

-For More Information: The International Seed Federation website has information on how to minimize the production of, and disposal of, excess treated seed.
+For More Information: The International Seed Federation has information on how to minimize the production of, and disposal of, excess treated seed.
 Additionally, the American Seed Trade Association and CropLife America have published the “Guide to Seed Treatment Stewardship,” that features standards, guidelines, a glossary and acronym key, and links to other important sources of information for applicators and farmers.

 For more information about treated seed disposal, contact the pesticide manufacturer.